Pet Lighthouse

 A structured approach

-1. Nutrition: Is eating still a source of pleasure, or a struggle against nausea or pain?
+1. Nutrition: Is eating still a source of pleasure?
+Or is it a struggle against nausea, pain, or disinterest?

-2. Environment: Is their living space comfortable, accessible, and safe for them?
+2. Environment: Is your pet's living space comfortable and accessible for them as they are now?

-3. Physical Health: Beyond a diagnosis, how do their health conditions actually make them feel?
+3. Physical health: Beyond the diagnosis, how are their health conditions actually making them feel?

 Rebalancing the scale: Your pet’s individual sparkle

-During Pet Lighthouse consultations, we use a quality of life questionnaire to identify your pet's specific "sparkle factors" and drains and suggest tailored interventions:
+During Pet Lighthouse consultations, we use a quality of life questionnaire to identify your pet's specific "sparkle factors" and drains and suggest specific actions you can take to help them:

 • Enrichment over exercise: If your dog can no longer walk miles, we can teach you "sniffaris" or scent games that provide high mental reward with zero physical strain.